Electroencephalogram in Children

-Call your child's primary healthcare provider if you think the medicine is not working as expected.
-Tell him if your child is allergic to any medicine.
-Keep a current list of the medicines, vitamins, and herbs your child takes.
-Include the amounts, and when, how, and why they are taken.
-Bring the list or the medicines in their containers to follow-up visits.
-Carry your child's medicine list with you in case of an emergency.
-Throw away old medicine lists.
+Call your child's provider if you think the medicine is not helping or if your child has side effects.
+Tell your child's provider if your child is taking any vitamins, herbs, or other medicines.
+Keep a list of the medicines your child takes.
+Include the amounts, and when and why your child takes them.
+Bring the list or the pill bottles to follow-up visits.

 Write down your questions so you remember to ask them during your child's visits.

 © Copyright Merative 2023 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.